Western Wall: September 1928 disturbances

 In 1922, a Status Quo agreement issued by the mandatory authority forbade the placing of benches or chairs near the Wall.
 The last occurrence of such a ban was in 1915, but the Ottoman decree was soon retracted after intervention of the Chacham Bashi.
 In 1928 the District Commissioner of Jerusalem, Edward Keith-Roach, acceded to an Arab request to implement the ban.
 This led to a British officer being stationed at the Wall making sure that Jews were prevented from sitting.
 Nor were Jews permitted to separate the sexes with a screen.
 In practice, a flexible modus vivendi had emerged and such screens had been put up from time to time when large numbers of people gathered to pray.

 On September 24, 1928, the Day of Atonement, British police resorted to removing by force a screen used to separate men and women at prayer.
 Women who tried to prevent the screen being dismantled were beaten by the police, who used pieces of the broken wooden frame as clubs.
 Chairs were then pulled out from under elderly worshipers.
 The episode made international news and Jews the world over objected to the British action.
-Yosef Chaim Sonnenfeld, the Chief Rabbi of the ultraorthodox Jews in Jerusalem, issued a protest letter on behalf of his community, the Edah HaChareidis, and Agudas Yisroel strongly condemning the desecration of the holy site.
+Yosef Chaim Sonnenfeld, the Chief Rabbi of the Haredi Jews in Jerusalem, issued a protest letter on behalf of his community, the Edah HaChareidis and Agudas Yisroel, strongly condemning the desecration of the holy site.
 Various communal leaders called for a general strike.
 A large rally was held in the Etz Chaim Yeshiva, following which an angry crowd attacked the local police station in which they believed Douglas Valder Duff, the British officer involved, was sheltering.

 Commissioner Edward Keith-Roach described the screen as violating the Ottoman status quo that forbade Jews from making any construction in the Western Wall area.
 He informed the Jewish community that the removal had been carried out under his orders after receiving a complaint from the Supreme Muslim Council.
 The Arabs were concerned that the Jews were trying to extend their rights at the wall and with this move, ultimately intended to take possession of the Masjid Al-Aqsa.
 The British government issued an announcement explaining the incident and blaming the Jewish beadle at the Wall.
 It stressed that the removal of the screen was necessary, but expressed regret over the ensuing events.